-If you can’t be asked to watch it, here’s a quick summary.
+Here’s a quick summary of how this happens.
 The basic machines “tumble” the waste to separate sizes and types while the more sophisticated machines do stuff like “in-flight sorting” which is even cooler than it sounds.
-As the trash falls off the conveyor belt – in mid air – they use infra-red to detect the material composition of the object and then shoot a beam of air at it to redirect the object – in mid air – onto the appropriate path.
+As the trash falls off the conveyor belt – in mid-air – they use infra-red to detect the material composition of the object and then shoot a beam of air at it to redirect the object – in mid-air – onto the appropriate path.
 The limitations of the present method (which they call optical sorting) are really twofold.
 Firstly, the infra-red sensors cannot tell us anything useful about the shape of an object.
 For example, plastic bottles and plastic trays have a meaningful difference in value that the present methods find impossible to sort.
 Secondly, they need to have an entire team of humans doing QA afterwards because the system is not so accurate (not to mention the humans that are also involved for pre-sorting).
-Just look at all these humans (watch below clip for 10 seconds):

 Several years ago, Sadako started out by building a robot suction cup.
 The idea was to use the robots to grab things off the line that would be too expensive to have a human do today.
 In other words, they wanted to create additional revenue streams for waste processing facilities.
 With a proof of concept in hand, they approached BHS and proposed a partnership.
 Sadako decided to focus on the deep learning part of the solution and BHS would build the robotic hardware and enclosure.
 The end result was a waste sorting robot from BHS called Max-AI™ which uses Sadako technology and is consistently able to sort garbage as good or better than humans do now and it doesn’t take smoke breaks: